 Rigid kayak cons – The biggest con of these kayaks is storage and transportation.
 They take up a lot of space in the garage or yard and transporting these types of kayaks is always a hassle.

 Inflatable kayak pros – The biggest advantage of the best inflatable kayaks is their flexibility in terms of transportation, storage and advanced features.
 They are deflectable and can fold into relatively small packs that are easy to transport and easy to store away.
 Inflatable kayaks often boast with improved sports performance thanks to their lighter weight and they are available in a much wider range of styles and designs.
 You can check out some inflatable kayak reviews and learn about more of the benefits of these modern kayaks.

-Inflatable kayak cons – You can puncture or tear your kayak (this is rare as they are pade of a very strong PVC).
+Inflatable kayak cons – You can puncture or tear your kayak (this is rare as they are made of a very strong PVC).
 A lot of precaution went into the design of these kayaks to prevent sinking after a puncture especially when getting one from a well known brand.
 Also, you can fix moderate punctures yourself but great caution has to be taken to ensure you don’t damage your kayak.

 You should also consider your preference for your kayak seating and comfort (some have better back support too).
 Kayaks are fashioned with two types of seating solutions.
 Sit-inside kayaks and sit-on-top kayaks.

 Sit-inside kayaks – This type of seating enable you to stay much drier and often give you much more control over maneuvering because your lower body and legs is inside of the kayak body.
 Sit-inside kayaks are a bit tougher to get into, should you fall overboard but the chances of tipping over are much lower since these kayaks has a much better center of gravity.
 They also provide you with much more control and safety.
 These kayaks are perfect for water adventures like river rafting, racing and more.